enzo-project/enzo-e/doc/source/devel/param.rst

 Most of the parsing work is handled by the :cpp:class:`!Parameters` class from the Cello layer and stored internally.
 All parameters are parsed after startup on a single process and then the parsed information is communicated between processes.

-We are currently in the process of migrating between approaches for accessing parsed parameters (and configuring.
+We are currently in the process of migrating between approaches for accessing (and configuring) parsed parameters.
-Given the large-scope of this transition, we decided to gradually migrate between the approaches, rather than try to do it one shot.
+Given the large scope of this transition, we decided to gradually migrate between the approaches, rather than try to do it one shot.

 * At the time of writing, we have migrated a large number of :cpp:class:`!Method` classes.